jkelleman/rental-bike-sharing/README.md

 <p>Predication of bike rental count hourly or daily based on the environmental and seasonal settings.</p>
 <p></p>
 <b>2.
 Event and Anomaly Detection:</b>
-<p>Count of rented bikes are potentially correlated to <b>major cultural events in the town,</b> which are easily verifiable with search engines.
+<p><b></b>**HYPOTHESIS TO BE TESTED:</b> Count of rented bikes are potentially correlated to <b>major cultural events in the town,</b> which are easily verifiable with search engines.
 For example, the query "National Cherry Blossom Festival in DC" returns search engine results for "March 26-April 10".
 Here is a valuable reference for highlighting the top 100 most important dates:</p>
                    <li><b>For 2011:</b> https://www.bizbash.com/bizbash-lists/media-gallery/13478255/washingtons-top-100-events-of-2011</li>
                   <li><b>For 2012:</b> https://www.bizbash.com/bizbash-lists/top-100-events/top-list/13230517/washingtons-top-100-events-2012</li>
 <p></p>